Updated March 12, 2019

 Whether this is your third ACA filing or your first filing; it’s never a bad idea to review the guidelines for ACA compliance.
-Especially if you are a smaller company, who is close to the ALE threshold.
+Especially if you are a smaller company, who is close to the ALE (Applicable Large Employer) threshold.
 In helping employers understand these basic IRS rules for ACA reporting, we want to point out that companies should view the federal requirement for employer reporting under the Affordable Care Act the same way they do the rule for W-2 submissions:

 ACA returns are not optional and must be submitted on time.
 IRS deadlines for the new 1095-C and 1094-C forms mirror the annual reporting deadlines for W-2 and W-3 forms with the Social Security Administration.
-The non-filing fines are also identical: $530 per required form.
+The non-filing fines are also identical: up to $540 per required form.

 The intensity of what companies need to report on Form 1095-C and who they must produce a 1095-C form for differ greatly from W-2 guidelines.
 A strategy is needed – pronto! – for identifying where a company fits into the ACA compliance picture with respect to annual reporting.

 Developing an ACA reporting strategy

 The first thing a company must do is determine whether they are required to comply with the employer mandate of the ACA.
-Unlike submitting W-2s where all employers must submit employee withholdings, the new reporting requirements under the ACA do not affect every company nor do all employees receive the new forms.
+Unlike submitting W-2s where all employers must submit employee withholdings, the reporting requirements under the ACA do not affect every company nor do all employees receive the new forms.

 Determining a company’s ALE status